SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

-# Develop the Core of the SAP BTP Application
+# Develop the Domain Model and the Business Logic with SAP Cloud Application Programming Model

 The Partner Reference Application is defined as the business solution *Poetry Slam Manager*.
-The applications *Poetry Slams* and *Visitors* belong to the business solution and are implemented as Fiori Elements apps, each with their own SAP Cloud Application Programming Model service.
-This tutorial shows you how to develop and how to test your application locally.
-First, you learn how the domain model of the business solution and the business logic of the *Poetry Slams* application are defined with the SAP Cloud Application Programming Model.
-You then add the user interface of the *Poetry Slams* application with SAP Fiori elements.
-Finally, you learn how to add the application *Visitors* to the business solution, and how to enable the navigation between the applications.
+The applications *Poetry Slams* and *Visitors* belong to the business solution and are implemented as SAP Fiori elements apps, each with their own SAP Cloud Application Programming Model service.

 The Poetry Slam Manager has three entities: poetry slams, visitors and visits (bookings).
 The image shows the apps and the navigation between the UI pages of the entities.
 To improve the user interface, the visits entity is named bookings.